 If a defendant does not restore his or her right to own or possess a firearm, and if that person is caught with a firearm, then he or she may suffer a new criminal charge (felon in possession of a firearm or misdemeanant in possession of a firearm) For more information on the crime of felon in possession of a firearm please visit felon in possession of a firearm page.

-What convictions lead to a ban on firearm possession?:
+Convictions that lead to a ban on firearms

 All felony conviction carry a lifetime ban on firearm possession or ownership.
 Some criminal convictions carry a ban on ammunition as well.
 Some misdemeanor convictions also carry a ban on firearm possession.
 The qualifying misdemeanor convictions carry up to a ten year restriction from owning or possessing a firearm.